UBC-MDS/programming-in-python-for-data-science/slides/module2_06.md

-We have talked about quite a few different arguments when reading in different file types such as `index_col`, `delimiter` and for excel files `sheet_name` but there are mant others that are important to know so we can to read in the file the way we want it to appear in our code.
+We have talked about quite a few different arguments when reading in different file types such as `index_col`, `delimiter` and for excel files `sheet_name` but there are many others that are important to know so we can to read in the file the way we want it to appear in our code.

 To recap from the last module, `index_col` is an argument that indicates